 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the insulin.
 Insulin regular should be clear and colorless.

 Before injecting each dose, clean the injection site with rubbing alcohol.
-Change the injection site each time to lessen injury under the skin and to avoid developing problems under the skin (lipodystrophy).
+Change where you inject each time to lessen the risk of problems or damage under the skin (for example, pits/lumps or thickened skin).
 Insulin regular may be injected in the stomach area, the thigh, the buttocks, or the back of the upper arm.
 Do not inject into a vein or muscle because very low blood sugar (hypoglycemia) may occur.
 Do not rub the area after the injection.
-Do not inject into skin that is red, swollen, or itchy.
+Do not inject into skin that is red, swollen, itchy, or damaged.
 Do not inject cold insulin because this can be painful.
 The insulin container you are currently using can be kept at room temperature.

 Inject this medication under the skin as directed by your doctor, usually 30 minutes before meals.
 Because this insulin is fast-acting, not eating right after a dose of this insulin may lead to low blood sugar (hypoglycemia).